zhwa/mlir-example/book/Chapter-12-Transformer.md

 - **Attention**: ~30% of FLOPs, memory-bound due to softmax and attention score materialization (8 × seq_len × d_model² + 4 × seq_len² × d_model)
 - **Layer Norms**: ~5% of FLOPs, negligible

-Attention is memory-bound because softmax and score computation require many memory reads/writes relative to arithmetic operations—Chapter 14's FlashAttention specifically addresses this bottleneck by fusing operations to keep intermediate values in fast memory.

 The transformer block is now complete.
 Chapter 13 will stack multiple blocks, add positional embeddings and output layers, and implement GPT-style autoregressive generation.
-Chapter 14 will optimize with FlashAttention fusion, operator quantization, and KV caching for production serving.
+Chapter 14 will optimize this architecture with Transform dialect techniques (tiling, vectorization), KV caching, and advanced lowering patterns for production serving.

 ## 12.5 Summary